CrispthoAlex/products-csharp-crud-sqlserver-react/README.md

 		+ description: varchar(50), not Null

-		+ image: VARBINARY(MAX), to store a large amount of data in a single column, Null.
+		+ picture: VARBINARY(MAX), to store a large amount of data in a single column, Null.

 	+ Example:

 		![](./public/images/dbscreenshoot00.JPG)